maopal/Autonomous-Robot/README.md

  Step4: Input Mag, ACC & Gyro values in North East Down (NED) form in madwickupdate.
 (TAKE CARE OF MAG AXIS MISALIGNMENT WITH ACC & GYRO) - See MPU9250 Datasheet to check visual representation of MAG axis compared to ACC & GYRO.

- Step 5: Convert quaternions to Euleur Angles
+ Step 5: Convert quaternions to Euleur Angles, and send data through UART

+ Step 6: Monitor data in Python and produce live visualisation of rotation (see Visualisation.py)